Frank Wilkeson: Early life and education

 Wilkeson was born in Buffalo, New York, in 1848 to a prominent and wealthy family.
-He was the youngest son of famed journalist Samuel Wilkeson (1817–1889) and Catherine Cady, a sister of social activist Elizabeth Cady Stanton.
+He was the youngest son of famed journalist Samuel Wilkeson Jr. (1817–1889) and Catherine Cady, a sister of social activist Elizabeth Cady Stanton.
 Their next-door neighbor was U.S. President Millard Fillmore.
 One of his older brothers, Bayard Wilkeson, would be killed during the Civil War at the Battle of Gettysburg while commanding an artillery battery on what became known as Barlow's Knoll.
 Frank was educated at New London, Connecticut and at Phillips Academy in Andover, Massachusetts.

 Their father, Samuel Wilkeson, was a newspaper correspondent who covered the Civil War for The New York Times and was present at Gettysburg during the battle in which 19-year-old Bayard was killed.
 A year later, 16-year-old Frank ran away from home and on March 26, 1864, joined the Union Army.
 Claiming he was an 18-year-old farmer, young Wilkeson enlisted in the 11th Battery of the New York Light Artillery.